liangzheng816/OfficeDocs-SharePoint/migration/mm-egnyte-overview.md

   - User granted the "[Microsoft 365 Migration Administrator](/sharepointmigration/mm-migration-admin-role)" role.

 >[!IMPORTANT]
 >Microsoft recommends that you use roles with the fewest permissions.
 Using lower permissioned accounts helps improve security for your organization.
-Global Administrator is a highly privileged role that should be limited to emergency scenarios when you can't use an existing role.

 - **Access to the source**: Have Egnyte account credentials that have **Read** access to any Egnyte user account you plan to migrate.
 - **Prerequisites installed:** Make sure you have the necessary prerequisites installed.